chrismyers2000/MeshAdv-Mini/README.md

 # Temp Sensor TMP102

-The MeshAdv Mini has an onboard temp sensor soldered in the center of the board near the RTC to get a general idea of board/enclosure temperature.
+The MeshAdv Mini has an onboard Texas Instruments TMP102 temp sensor soldered in the center of the board near the RTC to get a general idea of board/enclosure temperature with 0.5°C accuracy.
 This sensor uses I2C address 48.

 <details>
   <summary>Click to Show Instructions</summary>